pulumi/terraform-provider-aws/website/docs/r/s3_bucket_cors_configuration.html.markdown

 S3 bucket CORS configuration can be imported in one of two ways.

-If the owner (account ID) of the source bucket is the same account used to configure the Terraform AWS Provider, the S3 bucket CORS configuration resource should be imported using the `bucket` e.g.,
+If the owner (account ID) of the source bucket is the same account used to configure the AWS Provider, the S3 bucket CORS configuration resource should be imported using the `bucket` e.g.,

 ```
 $ terraform import aws_s3_bucket_cors_configuration.example bucket-name
 ```

-If the owner (account ID) of the source bucket differs from the account used to configure the Terraform AWS Provider, the S3 bucket CORS configuration resource should be imported using the `bucket` and `expected_bucket_owner` separated by a comma (`,`) e.g.,
+If the owner (account ID) of the source bucket differs from the account used to configure the AWS Provider, the S3 bucket CORS configuration resource should be imported using the `bucket` and `expected_bucket_owner` separated by a comma (`,`) e.g.,

 ```